Lunyachek/header/RG_CHANGELOG.rst

 The format is based on `Keep a Changelog <https://keepachangelog.com/en/1.0.0/>`_, and this project adheres to customized Semantic Versioning e.g.: `quince-rg.1`

+Header synchronization with upstream occurs at the time of a major release, such as Palm, Quince, Redwood, etc. If there were no changes in our version of the header between major releases, we simply add a note stating that a sync was performed with the specified upstream header version.

 [Unreleased]
 ************